Skip to content

 Copyright 2013 James Marsh

-Frying Pan River Fishing Report – November 02, 2024 Discharges and stream levels are near a normal level and the water is clear.
+Frying Pan River Fishing Report – December 18, 2024 Good conditions exist.
+Discharges and stream levels are still a little below a normal level but okay.
+The water is clear.
 Very good hatches continue to take place.
-We received more good reports from customers fishing this past week.

 Afternoon Water Temperature: